The site

 As part of the educational programme, the participants will take part in lectures, discussions, and guided tours to explore other archaeological sites in the region such as fortresses, churches, and Roman baths.
 These visits will provide them with a firsthand glimpse into the region's captivating history and cultural heritage dating to the Roman period.

-The training course will take place from September 15th to September 26th, 2024, and is organised by European Heritage Volunteers in cooperation with the National Institute for Protection of Culture Monuments and Museum – Strumica.
+The training course was organised by European Heritage Volunteers in cooperation with the National Institute for Protection of Culture Monuments and Museum – Strumica.